 “This is our first delivery service case,” San Diego police Lt.
 Matt Novak told the San Diego Union-Tribune following the raid.
 Novak’s team in the police narcotics unit previously spent 18 months chasing unlicensed storefront dispensaries around the city, closing more than 60 so far.
-Delivery services, Novak said, “will receive the same enforcement we have been giving the dispensaries.”
+Delivery services in San Diego, Novak said, “will receive the same enforcement we have been giving the dispensaries.”

 Only a handful of dispensaries are currently licensed to operate in the city, KUSI reports.
 Local retail licenses allow these businesses—and only these businesses—to offer delivery services.
 But a quick online search shows dozens of other, unlicensed operators willing to drop off cannabis at a customer’s door.
 Some estimates put the number of illegal delivery services at 100 or more.